Maurice B. Stein: Camp Echo Lake

-At the age of 28 years, Stein bought Camp Echo Lake from his wife's parents, who founded it in 1946.
-Since then, Stein has bought over 150 acre of land for the Camp.

 Death

-Stein, at the age of 58, died on Monday, October 31, 1994. in the crash of an American Eagle commuter flight 4184 plane near Roselawn, Ind.
-At his death, Stein was en route to his home in Hartsdale, New York after working on a fund-raising program for underprivileged children at the American Camping Association in Martinsville, Ind.
+Stein, at the age of 58, died on Monday, October 31, 1994, in the crash of an American Eagle commuter flight 4184 plane near Roselawn, Indiana.
+At his death, Stein was en route to his home in Hartsdale, New York after working on a fund-raising program for underprivileged children at the American Camping Association in Martinsville, Indiana.
+He had three sons.

+In his honor, the year after his death, his family and friends founded 'Morry's Camp', a free summer camp for poor children, located in the Catskills.
+It evolved into an annual program, called 'Project Morry'.